Option Internationale du Baccalauréat (OIB) / Baccalauréat Français International (BFI) from 2024

 - It requires students to use both English and French in an academic context at first-language level

-The British version of the OIB represents a long-standing partnership between the French Ministry of Education and Cambridge International Examinations.
+The British version of the OIB/BFI represents a long-standing partnership between the French Ministry of Education and Cambridge International Education.
 Examinations in two subjects, English Language & Literature and History–Geography, are added to the full syllabus of the French Baccalaureate (the Baccalauréat Général).
 These extra subjects are examined in English at first-language level and certified by Cambridge as equivalent to A Level in standard.
-The bicultural nature of the OIB is illustrated by the fact that History–Geography is taught in both English and French.
+The bicultural nature of the OIB/BFI is illustrated by the fact that History–Geography is taught in both English and French.

-Students taking the British version of the OIB are taught in schools that run a dual, Franco-British curriculum.
-Through this dual programme, OIB students develop a capacity for hard work, and an intellectual and cultural flexibility, that give them the potential to become excellent undergraduates in Britain, France and elsewhere.
+Students taking the British version of the OIB/BFI are taught in schools that run a dual, Franco-British curriculum.
+Through this dual programme, OIB/BFI students develop a capacity for hard work, and an intellectual and cultural flexibility, that give them the potential to become excellent undergraduates in Britain, France and elsewhere.